-As a result today we celebrate the opening of a new chapter in the history of Boigu Island - the commencement of a partnership between our court and your community.
+As a result today we celebrate the opening of a new chapter in the history of Yam Island - the commencement of a partnership between our court and your community.

-This is the first of four visits of our court to the community during this year.
+This is the first of two visits of our court to the community during this year - our next visit will be on 30 July.